JoshAnaba/unsplash-pro/README.md

 ## Technologies Used

-- **Nuxt 3**: Server-side rendering and static site generation.
+- **Nuxt 3**: Server-side rendering and automatic imports.
 - **TypeScript**: Strict type checking for predictable, scalable code.
-- **SCSS**: Styles written in CSS implementing nesting for easy maintainability and flexibility.
-- **CSS Variables & Animations**: Utilized for smooth transitions and responsiveness.
+- **CSS Variables & Animations**: Styles written in CSS implementing nesting for easy maintainability and flexibility, Utilized animations and transitions for smooth transitions and responsiveness.
 - **Unsplash API**: External API for fetching images and metadata.